The Queenan Law Firm

 - Waiver – a defendant may claim that the plaintiff has waived their right to file a case.

 We understand that this is a lot of information to take in, and that you probably have many questions about your legal rights and responsibilities as an accident victim in Texas.
 Queenan Law encourages all accident and injury victims to contact us about their cases, including during evenings and weekends.
 Kevin will determine whether he can help, and if not, he will personally refer you to a reputable colleague whom he believes is better suited for your case.
-For a completely confidential, free legal consultation with Kevin, call Queenan Law today at (817) 476-1797.
+For a completely confidential, free legal consultation with a Dallas personal injury lawyer, call Queenan Law today at (817) 476-1797.